Autumn Improvisation course will start in September 20th @6.00pm

 It’s also great for building self confidence, releasing creativity, and overcoming inhibitions.

-As an introvert, who was once very inhibited in social situations, the skills that I learned in Improv literally changed my life.
+As an introvert, who was once very inhibited in social situations, the skills that I learned through improvisation literally changed my life.
 I discovered how to be witty, playful and humorous in social situations – and so much more.
 In fact I still use those skills today, and I wouldn’t have achieved half the things I have in my life without them.

 Improvisation Course for beginners